altomator/Image_Retrieval/README.md

 Usage:
 >perl extractMD_OAI.pl gallica:corpus:1418 OUT xml

-where
+where:
-> "gallica:corpus:1418" is the set
+- "gallica:corpus:1418" is the OAI set
-> xml the (only) output format
+- "xml" the (only) output format

 This script also performs (using the available metadata):
 - topic classification (considering the WW1 theme)